wp-plugins/dpabottomofpostpage/readme.txt

 Some form data was not checked if isset().
 Now it checks the data in the form fields is set.

+== 1.08 ==
+Found out that when you upgrade any plugin, WordPress will delete the existing plugin before downloading the upgrade version.
+Since this plugin saves all settings in the plugin directory all settings were lost upon upgrading.
+With version 1.08 a separate directory is created .../wp-contents/plugins/dpabottomofpostpagedata/ and all settings are saved in the altrnative sub-directory.
+Thus even after upgrading the original seetings are still available.

+Changed all variable names to begin with $spmybp_.

 == Upgrade Notice ==